 This means that all cats, especially those who are fed dry food, will benefit from drinking more.
 Even if the cat food you give your cat is wet, they could still benefit from drinking more.

-How To Get A Cat To Use A Water Fountain?
+How To Get a Cat To Use a Water Fountain?

 If you want the best chance of success with your cat’s water fountain, it’s a good idea to do some preparation rather than just plonking the fountain down in front of them and hoping for the best!
 Following these steps should help:

-1. Choose The Right Fountain
+1. Choose the Right Fountain

 All pet water fountains are not the same, so do some research before choosing one.